DeepeshKalura/learnza/README.md

 ## License

 No license but i am developer so dont know baout it but i will use commerical which ones paid by the people to use the license.

+## Note:

+I decide to use PostgresSql but I am not been able to do so because of prising, so, I decide to switch to firebase realtime database because of simple reason i.e, highest number of read and write so I will not get good amount of the locked in.

+so basically I switch to firebase realtime database.